Paskalouis/fish-query/README.md

 Add the select column on query
 Parameter:
 1. String. e.g. : user
-2. Object with property: tableName, columnName (will be formatted to PostgreSQL accepted format)
+2. Object with property: tableName, columnName, columnAlias (will be formatted to PostgreSQL accepted format)

 ### > **addMultipleSelect**
 Add multiple select column on query